MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 Build Date & Time	2020-07-13T07:28:21
 Core/SDK Version	2_7_2/2.2.2-dev(38a443e)
   ```
-Or grabbing on of the [dayly dev builds](https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota) with the name "tasmota-zbbridge.bin"
+Or grabbing on of the [dayly dev builds](https://github.com/Jason2866/Merge/tree/firmware/firmware/tasmota/other) with the name "tasmota-zigbee.bin.gz"

 Use Template:
 ``` {"NAME":"ICC-A-1 Zigbee Bridge","GPIO":[255,255,157,255,255,255,0,0,255,166,255,165,255],"FLAG":15,"BASE":18} ```